Getting a Home Loan in Australia if you're living overs...

 "If you've decided to sell your current property, or if it's not giving you the returns you'd hoped for, it's crucial to do plenty of research when purchasing your next property to ensure it is a solid investment.
 You can use things like property reports and recent sale prices in similar areas as a good start," Ms Mortimer said.

-Whether you have an investment property already or are looking to buy one, understanding potential income returns is a crucial part of assessing whether your investment is going to be financially successful.
+Whether you have an investment property already or are looking to buy one, understanding potential income returns and calculating potential rental yield are crucial parts of assessing whether your investment is going to be financially successful.

-All you need to work out your gross rental yield is your annual rental income divided by your property’s value as a percentage, either as the purchase price or market value.
+To work out your gross rental yield, you take your annual rental income and divide it by your property’s value as a percentage, either as the purchase price or market value.